Leaking Water Heater is Dangerous – Safety Issues You Shouldn’t Ignore

 1. Water Heater Leaking

-If you notice a leak, especially if it’s leaking from the bottom of the tank, or the water from your bathroom faucet or shower looks cloudy, it’s crucial to turn off the power to your water heater immediately and avoid using it.
+Suppose you notice a leak, especially if it’s leaking from the bottom of the tank or the water from your bathroom faucet or shower looks cloudy.
+In that case, it’s crucial to immediately turn off the power to your water heater and avoid using it.

 Immediately contact a repairer or closest relative who understands how to repair a heating engine pipe because the way to fix it is more complicated.